partyfishgames/partyfish/README.md

 ```bash
 REACT_APP_PARTYFISH_SERVER=localhost:9000
 ```
 This is setup to interact with the server code locally, as when the server is run it will run locally on port 9000.
+If you were running the server from another url for example, you would need to replace `localhost:9000` with that destination url.

 ## Usage